towersvault/shinpokered/README.md

 Press START on the bag menu to hot-swap the item list that populates the active bag.
 Only the active bag's item list is recognized by the game's systems.

+Each pokemon on your team has a field move slot.
+These slots can temporarily hold a HM move for overworld-use only.
+No longer do you have to sacrifice one of your four moves for a HM move.

 An experimental New Game+ has been added.
 It can be enabled if you have an uncorrupt save file wherein the Elite 4 have been beaten.
 Press and hold SELECT while choosing New Game; a jingle confirms activation.